It’s coming home! Pocket Gamer Connects returns to London on January 20th and 21st 2020 - and we are back with a bang!

 But without further delay, here are your first speakers for Pocket Gamer Connects London 2020!

-We’re thrilled to announce that industry legend Sir Ian Livingstone of Sumo Group makes a welcome return to our stage next year.
+We’re thrilled to announce that industry legend Ian Livingstone of Sumo Group makes a welcome return to our stage next year.
 He takes part in a panel focusing on Venture Capital in games, with LVP’s David Gardner, Crossover Technologies’ Eric Goldberg and BITKRAFT Esports Ventures’ Malte Barth.

-Industry legend Sir Ian Livingstone makes a welcome return to our stage next year, taking part in a panel focusing on Venture Capital in games
+Industry legend Ian Livingstone makes a welcome return to our stage next year, taking part in a panel focusing on Venture Capital in games

 Continuing the focus on business, mergers and acquisitions play a huge part in the games industry and we invite the very best figures to look at these industry trends.
 Jam City’s John Peterson, Supercell’s Jaakko Harlas, Wargaming’s Sean Lee, Atomico’s Alexis Bonte, MTGx’s Christopher Bergstresser and Fenwick’s Mark Stevens unite for a panel which analyse and discuss consolidation in the games industry.